Tom Zanetti

-Thomas Byron Courtney (born 2 July 1989), known professionally as Tom Zanetti, is a British DJ, music producer, rapper, singer and boxer.
+Thomas Byron Courtney (born 2 July 1989), known professionally as Tom Zanetti, is a British DJ, record producer, rapper, and boxer.
 He is best known for his songs "Darlin’" (2015) and "You Want Me" (2016), both of which received silver and platinum BPI certifications respectively.
 The latter of the two charted in the United Kingdom, Belgium and Republic of Ireland.

 Music career

 Zanetti started his musical career performing in clubs at age 17.
+His early performances provided an introduction to live music and established the beginning of his career as a musician.

 These days, he is best known for his songs "Darlin’" (2015) and "You Want Me" (2016), which received silver and platinum BPI certifications respectively.
 The latter charted in the United Kingdom, Belgium and Ireland.
+Both releases contributed to his presence on music charts and certification lists in several European markets.

 Television career

 In January 2021, Zanetti took part in the tenth season of Celebs Go Dating, titled "Celebs Go Dating: The Mansion" along with Joey Essex, Curtis Pritchard, Chloe Ferry and others.
 The usual series was tweaked to allow the production of the show to take place amid the COVID-19 pandemic in the United Kingdom.
-Eight famous faces were placed in a house, in order to get to know eight further members of the public, go on dates and start new relationships with the guidance of dating agents and psychologists.
+Eight famous faces were placed in a house, in order to gdet to know eight further members of the public, go on dates and start new relationships with the guidance of dating agents and psychologists.

 Zanetti chose to break the rules and date fellow celebrity, Made In Chelsea star, Sophie Hermann.
 They dated throughout the series and left the series as a couple.